Skip Navigation

 Beware

 When buying real estate property, do not assume property taxes will remain the same.
-A change in ownership may reset the assessed value of the property to full market value, which could result in higher property taxes.
+Any change in ownership may reset the assessed value of the property to full market value, which could result in higher property taxes.
 Please use our Tax Estimator to approximate your new property taxes.

 The Property Appraiser does not send tax bills and does not set or collect taxes.
 Please visit the Tax Collector's website directly for additional information.